-Why November is the Perfect Time for Long Term Care Awareness
+Why The Holidays are the Perfect Time for Long Term Care Awareness

-It’s the perfect time to start having discussions with family members you will spend time with during the holidays.
+It’s the perfect time to start having discussions with family members you will connect with during the holidays.
 Here are some conversation starters.

 Have you had the talk?
 Discussing potential future long term care needs with your aging parents can be uncomfortable, but it’s important to get the conversation started.
 Planning ahead and making important decisions together can help your parents age on their own terms.